 Update: I just learned that a 1-liter stein of beer weighs approximately five pounds.
 I thought for sure it was like 20.
 OK, well, a few bicep curls never hurt anybody anyway.
 If you want, you can set yourself up with an Oktoberfest training regime a la Beerfest.

 DON’T limit yourself to one tent.

 As mentioned before, there are 32 tents at Oktoberfest.
 Some are large tents holding around 10,000 people at a time, and others are smaller tents of varying size (holding between 100-5,000+).
 Why should you limit yourself to just one?
 They each have their own unique atmosphere and you may be shocked by how the day changes upon entering a new tent.
 I went to four tents on my Monday at Oktoberfest and definitely liked some more than others.
-The Oktoberfest website has a great page that summarizes each of them for you.
+This other article I wrote summarizes each of them for you.

 I understand that it may be hard for some to tent hop.
 You’ve got your butt all warm on a bench and may be a little unsure of your walking capabilities.
 Plus, the second your tush lifts off that seat, someone else has already snatched it.
 The chances of finding another prime seat later in the day are slim but not impossible (depending on the size of your group of course but let’s face it, this late in the day, what are the chances that your whole group is still together?) and definitely worth it when you find a tent you like even better than the last.

 - Fabulous Oktoberfest food (AND BEER)

 - Love those clouds, makes me feel like I’m in the 5th level of Super Mario Brothers 3

 - Felt less like Oktoberfest and more like a frat party

 - Smelled like sweat, testosterone, spilled beer, regret

 - Wicked fun